patrickweng7/vip/Notebook-Aditi-Prakash.md

 * Defined evaluation function for fitness: a sum operation across all of an individual's values
 * Performed in-place two-point crossover on individuals
-* Performed in-place mutation with a given probability of mutation on individuals This notebook provided a solid introduction to the DEAP API and the representation of genetic algorithms in a high-level language like Python.
-While the lab itself presented more nuanced information on the evolutionary process for different problems (like the n-queens problem), the information in this initial notebook will generalize well to future genetic algorithms problems.
+* Performed in-place mutation with a given probability of mutation on individuals

+This notebook provided a solid introduction to the DEAP API and the representation of genetic algorithms in a high-level language like Python.
+While the lab itself presented a more in-depth example of the evolutionary process for more challenging optimization problems (like the n-queens problem), the information in this initial notebook will generalize well to future genetic algorithms problems.